gabescarbrough/tic-tac-toe/README.md

 Originally I had planned to show and hide the user interface options depending on whether a user is logged in.
 Unfortunately, I didn’t have time to get to this but I would like to go back and implement this feature.
+Also, my sign-up, sign-in, change password and sign out functions do not have visual feedback.
+I definitely want to improve this later.

 While I definitely faced challenges along the way, I am happy with how this application came out given the amount of time I had and how new I am to web app